sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab4.md

 1. Wait for the Build Pipeline to complete successfully.
 Ignore any warnings regarding the source code itself, as they are not relevant for this lab exercise.

     ![Import Repository](images/newpip6.png)

+     >**Note**: Wait for the pipeline build to get succeeded.
+It might take around 5 minutes.

-     > **Note**: Each task from the YAML file is available for review, including any warnings and errors.
+     >**Note**: Each task from the YAML file is available for review, including any warnings and errors.

 ## Exercise 1: Creating the necessary Azure Resources for the Release Pipeline